5 reasons not to miss Vivid Sydney at Barangaroo

 If there’s one thing we know about The Streets, it’s that you’d be hard-pressed not to find something delicious to eat while you’re strolling around – and this year at Vivid Sydney will be no different.

 From hatted restaurants to casual eateries, serving dishes inspired by Istanbul, New Orleans, Barcelona, Tokyo and more, there’s bound to be something here to suit your tastebuds.
-Or if you’re just looking for somewhere to take in the sights and sounds with a drink in hand, we’ve got plenty of places where you can do that too!

-View restaurants & bars
+View restaurants and bars

 View casual dining